epostoev/AP1-Py/README.md

 Output N first rows of Pascal's triangle by the given number N of rows.
 Use standard input stream and standard output stream for data input and output, respectively.
 Check the correctness of the input data.

-- Input: Real numbers, coordinates of two vectors on two lines respectively.
+- Input: Integer, number of rows.
-- Output: Real number, scalar product of given vectors.
+- Output: Integer numbers, Pascal's triangle.

 <table>
     <tr>